Akshaj-sys/Risk-management-framework/project2-report.md

 * **Training Goals**:

 1.)
-Enhance employee with understanding of cyberthreats and best practices to prevent it
+Enhance employees with understanding of cyberthreats and best practices to prevent it

 2.)
 Foster a culture of security awareness across all levels of organization